 Study Shows Surgery That Uses Adjustable Band May Be Effective

-May 1, 2006 -- Mostsurgeries are performed on patients who are morbidly obese, but new research suggests that one surgical option may be a safe and effective treatment for people who have much less weight to lose.
+May 1, 2006 -- Most obese, but new research suggests that one surgical option may be a safe and effective treatment for people who have much less weight to lose.surgeries are performed on patients who are morbidly

 The study compared outcomes among mild to moderately obese people who either had laparoscopic adjustable gastric banding surgery or who followed an intensive weight loss program that did not include surgery.